PandawanBr/PandawanBr/README.md

 ## I'm Rodrigo Kobayashi but I'm known in the community as PandawanBr

 - 🔭 I’m currently working in Sinqia like Front-End Developer
-- 🌱 I’m currently learning NodeJs and ReactJs
+- 🌱 I’m currently learning Java Spring-Boot
 - ⚡ Fun fact: You can find me at night on my [channel](https://www.twitch.tv/pandawanbr), playing CS or some games with everybody.